soyssv/detect-any.run/README.md

 - Any.run implements extra protection to prevent tampering with its components
 - Even with admin rights, write attempts fail due to sandbox self-protection
 - The directory is hidden/protected from modification

+## Disclaimer
+This is for educational and security research purposes only.
+Use this responsibly.